Innovations We Support

 Accelerating abortion self-care through digital direct-to-consumer models

-Reproductive Health Network Kenya Kenya
+Reproductive Health Network Kenya

 Reproductive Health Network Kenya, in partnership with Ipas Africa Alliance, seeks to build on the successes of the ‘Nurse Nisa’ digital application to upgrade the platforms to include three new features to increase access to medical abortion further.